Court Etiquette in the Federal Courts

 Dress etiquette in the Federal Courts

-In the Federal Courts, you need to dress in a tidy and conservative style to demonstrate respect for the court system.
+In the Federal Courts, you should dress in a tidy and conservative style to demonstrate respect for the court system.
 If you are dressed inappropriately, the judicial officers may ask you to leave.

-Examples of appropriate dress style for the Federal Courts:
+Examples of appropriate dress style for the Federal Courts are as follows:

 - Subtle coloured clothing such as white and dark colours;